Critical Pricing Concepts and Strategies All Pricing Experts Should Know 👨💼

 by Tom Bird and Jeremy Cassell

-It’s full of practical tips and advice from the best business professionals.
-Also, it’s a coaching book for the newbie to sales or a refresher course to the more experienced salesperson.
+It’s full of logical tips and advice from the best business professionals.
+The book can be used as a guide for those new to selling and a reference book for more experienced ones.

 This book is a good start to improving your sales techniques during difficult price discussions with customers.